stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 - Upgrades include software upgrades and CVEs.
 - Backup and management of etcd data is an automated process that may require cluster downtime depending on the action.
 If the etcd database is being restored from a backup there will be downtime.
 We back up etcd hourly and retain the last 6 hours of backups.
 - Cloud provider-initiated maintenance includes network, storage, and regional outages.
 The maintenance is dependent on the cloud provider and relies on provider-supplied updates.

+### What is the general upgrade process?

+Running an upgrade should be a safe process to run and should not disrupt cluster services.
+The SRE can trigger the upgrade process when new versions are available or CVEs are outstanding.
+Available updates are tested in a staging environment and then applied to production clusters.
+Following best practices helps ensure minimal to no downtime.

+Planned maintenance is not prescheduled with the customer.
+Notifications may be sent via email if communication to the customer is required.